On this page

 Choose the motor type:

-Choose the voltage control type:
+Choose the torque control type:

 This is the simplified version of the calculation of the next angle to set to the motor: